Nikkasaurus

 Nikkasaurus is an extinct genus of therapsids first named and described by Ivakhnenko.

 Description

 Nikkasaurus, named after Russian paleontologist Nikolay Kalandadze, was a small therapsid, with a skull about 5 cm long.
-The eyes had large orbits and sclerotic rings, and the head was tilted back, as with all therapsids.
+The eyes had large orbits and scleral rings, and the head was tilted back, as with all therapsids.
 The skull looks superficially similar to those of the pelycosaurs, in particular members of Varanopidae.

 Biology

 Nikkasaurus was probably mainly insectivorous, and possibly nocturnal.

 Systematics

 The only known species is the type species N. tatarinovi, described by MF Ivahnenko in 2000, from the Middle Permian Mezen River Basin.
 Nikkasaurus is possibly a relic of a more ancient stage of therapsid development.